 - 2 - 3 c. fresh strawberries coarsely chopped

 - 1/4 c. confectioner's sugar

 In a medium saucepan over medium-high heat, bring milk and half-and-half just to a boil.
 Remove from heat.

-In a stand mixer fitted with the paddle attachment, combine sugar, egg yolks, and cream cheese on high-speed until smooth.
-Remove bowl from mixer and gradually whisk in the hot milk mixture – go very slowly so you don’t cook the egg, whisking constantly.
+Meanwhile, in a stand mixer fitted with the paddle attachment, combine sugar, egg yolks, and cream cheese on high-speed until smooth.
+Remove bowl from mixer and gradually whisk in the hot milk mixture - go very slowly so you don't cook the egg, whisking constantly.

 Transfer mixture back to the saucepan and cook over medium-low until it reaches 160°F, about 5 minutes.
 Stir constantly.
 Remove from heat and place pan in an ice-filled bowl.
 Cool completely, stirring occasionally.

 As the milk mixture cools, combine strawberries, confectioner's sugar and water in a small saucepan.
 Bring to a boil.
 Reduce heat and simmer for 10 minutes, stirring frequently.
 The strawberry mixture should thickened slightly.
 Remove from heat and cool completely.

 When both strawberry and milk mixtures have cooled, stir the strawberry mixture into the milk mixture until thoroughly combined.